 Getting girls on the international development agenda.
 Ten years ago, girls were widely invisible to the global development community.
 In 2008, the girl effect launched as a concept to radically change the way policymakers and funders viewed girls’ development issues.
 Accompanied by a short film that caught the attention of global leaders at the 2009 World Economic Forum, the girl effect has since evolved into a global movement aimed at inspiring and equipping individuals, networks and organizations with the tools and information they need to make the girl effect happen.

-From the halls of the World Bank to the stage of the Clinton Global Initiative and beyond, the Nike Foundation has partnered with some of the most well respected organizations and leaders in the development community toward a vision: that adolescent girls are embedded in – and integral to – the eradication of global poverty.
+From the halls of the World Bank to the stage of the Clinton Global Initiative and beyond, the Nike Foundation has partnered with some of the most respected organizations and leaders in the development community toward a vision: that adolescent girls are embedded in – and integral to – the eradication of global poverty.

 The Nike Foundation does not accept unsolicited proposals.